The Truth About Delayed Onset Muscle Soreness

 For those of you who aren’t sure what I’m rambling on about, I’m specifically talking about Delayed Onset Muscle Soreness – or DOMS, as it is more commonly known.

-It’s a rare guy that works out who hasn’t experienced the muscle soreness, also known as ‘muscle fever’, that tends to occur roughly 12-24 hours after a workout – and can be at its most intense around 48 hours afterwords.
+It’s a rare person that works out who hasn’t experienced the muscle soreness, also known as ‘muscle fever’, that tends to occur roughly 12-24 hours after a workout – and can be at its most intense around 48 hours afterwards.

-And for some (unlucky) guys, it can take up to 7 days for the soreness to completely subside!
+And for some (unlucky) people, it can take up to 7 days for the soreness to completely subside!